calliope-project/calliope/docs/creating/config.md

     See our [time adjustment page](../advanced/time.md) for more details.

 !!! info "See also"
-    The full set of available configuration options is documented in the [configuration schema][model-configuration-schema].
+    The full set of available configuration options is documented in the [configuration schema](../reference/config_schema.md).
     This provides you with a description of each configuration option and the default which will be used if you do not provide a value.

 ## Deep-dive into some key configuration options